 I would definitely recommend studying the DVM at the UoM and here is a link for more information about my journey: http://discover.fvas.unimelb.edu.au/veterinary-medicine/veterinarian-in-training-watch-this-space

-What’s the most exciting thing in your career/placements?
+What’s the Most Exciting Thing in your Career/Placements?

-– I find orthopedic surgery really interesting!
+I find orthopedic surgery really interesting!
 The ability to first localize the problem to a specific bone or joint (without being able to ask the patient) then using additional diagnostics (e.g. radiographs) to help confirm diagnoses and then having to determine if either conservative management or surgical interventions is required is fascinating.

 Whilst on placement a dog came in with significant lameness in his hind limb (non-weight bearing).
-The head vet determined it to be a cranial cruciate ligament rupture (Like an ACL injury in humans), which is quite a common orthopedic issue.
-The vet had to then determine which type of surgery was going to be both cost effective, but also provide a secure joint long-term.
+The Head vet determined it to be a cranial cruciate ligament rupture (like an ACL injury in humans), which is quite a common orthopedic issue.
+The vet had to then determine which type of surgery was going to be both cost-effective, but also provide a secure joint long-term.
 I was fortunate to be involved in the surgery where the vet used the tight-rope approach.

-What do you do in your free time?
+What do you do in your Free Time?
 If you have any 🙂

-– Even though the workload is high, I still manage to find time for socializing/going out, exercise and family.
+Even though the workload is high, I still manage to find time for socializing/going out, exercise, and family.
 I am a big brunch (café)-lover, so I always try to fit in going out to a café at least once a week with friends – Favorite dish is the smashed avo!
-But otherwise I am working on some projects within the pet industry and working with other brands (so that keeps me busy too).
+But otherwise, I am working on some projects within the pet industry and working with other brands (so that keeps me busy too).

-Do you have a pet?
+Do you have a Pet?

-What are your plans/ goals for the future?
+What are your Plans/ Goals for the Future?

 What happens next, I am still not sure about, but I do have a small little road map set out for my future as a Veterinarian.

-What is the project “The Vet Society”?
+What is the Project “The Vet Society” About?

-– The Vet Society was founded in the first year of my DVM course.
+The Vet Society was founded in the first year of my DVM course.
 The aim was to share the veterinary medicine journey via Instagram/Facebook and provide insight to the public about what is involved in becoming a Veterinarian.
-As The Vet Society has grown, so too has its goals and purpose, as now we work with different brands and sell a variety of products that we believe are unique and beneficial to pet owners.
+The Vet Society has grown, so too has its goals and purpose, as now we work with different brands and sell a variety of products that we believe are unique and beneficial to pet owners.
 The Vet Society is constantly evolving and I am interested to see what will become of it in the next few years.

-Do you have any advice for our readers?
+Do you Have any Advice for our Readers?

-One piece of advice I give to DVM students, is that balance is key.
-There is the need to balance study, going out, socializing, family, nutrition, health and all other aspects of life.
+One piece of advice I give to DVM students is that balance is key.
+There is a need to balance study, going out, socializing, family, nutrition, health, and all other aspects of life.
 I believe it is this mentality that has helped me achieve what I have so far and I intend to apply this principle to my future endeavors.